 So if you don’t mind missing out on a couple of features for better performance, the Flip 5 is a clear choice.

-The latest Flip model is an upgraded and minimalist version of the Flip 4 that might not be everyone’s cup of tea.
-But the Flip 5 is highly recommended for those who prioritize performance over anything else.
+The latest Flip model is an upgraded and minimalist version of the Flip 4 and is highly recommended for those who prioritize performance over anything else.

 If you’re willing to shell out for premium sound quality, then the Flip 5 is worth every penny.
 It delivers bass that packs a punch — balanced out by highs that are easy on the ears.
 You’ll also notice minimal distortion as you crank up the volume.
 And without the added extras, you’ll enjoy significantly faster charging time.
 The Flip 5 also has a slight advantage in the aesthetics department with its wide range of color selections.